 Central to the philosophy of the programme is the development of independent learners, thinkers, and researchers.
 The programme team recognise that students are individuals with specific teaching and learning needs and attributes.
 Each module has varied teaching, learning and assessment methods to optimise every student's potential for learning, with a range of teaching strategies, and the focus on theory-practice balance.
 Every module has a module handbook providing full details of intended learning outcomes, module content and suggested reading list.
 Furthermore, due to the nature of a LLM, students will bring extensive personal experience of their own.
 This is captured so that learning, teaching, and assessment strategies employed in the programme are highly student-centred and make full use of the student group as a resource.
-Thus the ability to work as a team is assessed through group oral presentations at the residential where formative peer assessment is used.
+Thus the ability to work as a team is assessed through group oral presentations.